batuhanbaybas/nest-ecommerce/README.md

 This will start the server on `http://localhost:3000`.

+## Docs

+The documentation is generated using [Swagger](https://swagger.io/).
+You can also access the documentation by visiting `http://localhost:3000/api` after "npm run start" command.

 ## Environment Variables

 The following environment variables need to be set before running the server: